alonsofabila/guess-game/README.md

 # guess-game
-A yes/no game to learn the concepts of Machine Learning within Artificial Intelligence using Java
+A yes/no game to learn the concepts of Machine Learning using a binary tree data structure.